Martial Arts Fitness in Ann Arbor | Fitness for People Over 50

 There’s the myth that getting older means getting fatter.
 That’s wrong.
 Research has shown that if you aren’t engaged in regular exercise, your muscles atrophy (medically termed “sarcopenia”).You can reverse this phenomenon simply by exercising!
 The added muscle burns the calories, which means that even when you aren’t training, you’re burning fat.

-Martial arts practitioners usually have a whopping 10% lower average body fat percentage than people who don’t exercise, according to one study.
+Martial arts practitioners usually have a whopping 10% lower average body fat percentage than people who don’t exercise.

 You don’t have to spend hours on the treadmill.